 #buildingpassions is the tag for my book which covers Sir John Wolfe Barry and many other people and topics that feature on this website, which I started developing back in 2017.
 The full title is: Brunel, Barry and ‘modern’ Victorian architecture.

-The book was published in e-format at the end of September 2019 and will be launched on 20 November in the Westminster area of London.
-A print copy is available to pre-order from www.buildingpassions.co.uk .
+The book was published in e-format at the end of September 2019 and was launched on 20 November in the Westminster area of London as a print copy available to order from www.buildingpassions.co.uk .

 #buildingpassions is also more broadly about re-branding the built environment for many people around the world who have become apathetic about or worse disillusioned with the physical aspects of their communities.
 This is not just a modern issue, it started way back in time.